 Roberto Velasco Alvarez is the spokesman of the Mexican Secretariat of Foreign Affairs.

 Mexico is adopting a new migratory framework in line with the solidarity that has always characterized our foreign policy.
 Our new policies rely on a comprehensive vision to understand migration and all its repercussions from their root causes.
-We believe trying to halt the flow of without addressing the factors that force people to flee their countries is insufficient.
+We believe trying to halt the flow of migrants without addressing the factors that force people to flee their countries is insufficient.

 As President Andrés Manuel López Obrador stated in a letter to President Trump, a plan to boost development in Guatemala, El Salvador and Honduras that creates employment and, as a consequence, lowers crime rates, represents a better and more effective alternative than merely focusing in stemming the outflow of immigrants.